Tsagaannuur, Bayan-Ölgii

-Tsagaannuur (Цагааннуур, white lake) is a sum (district) of Bayan-Ölgii Province in western Mongolia.
+Tsagaannuur (Цагааннуур, white lake) is a tosgon (village) located within Nogoonnuur District of Bayan-Ölgii Province in western Mongolia.
 It is primarily inhabited by ethnic Kazakhs.
-As of 2014, it had a population of 1436 people.
+As of 2024 estimate, it had a population of 1688 people.

-The administrative center of the Tsagaannuur sum is the starting point of a road to Russia, which is an important trade connection for the region and the Aimag capital Ölgii.

-Tsagaan Nuur Free Economic Zone
+Tsagaannuur Free Economic Zone

 The Tsagaan Nuur Free Economic Zone was established in November 2005 to catalyze the development of the western region of Mongolia.
 The Free Economic Zone is about 708.4 hectares in size and is on flat land covered with pebble and rocky soil.
 Two rivers flowing by on the west and north sides of the Free Economic Zone form the water supplies for the zone.
 The Tsagaan Nuur Free Economic Zone has been granted the following special free trade features: